quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 :p How does the residual-gradient method ensure convergence to the correct values in a linear function approximator?
 ??x
-In the linear case, the residual-gradient method ensures convergence to the unique set of weights \(w\) that minimize the Bellman error (BE).
+In the linear case, the residual-gradient method ensures convergence to the unique set of weights $w$ that minimize the Bellman error (BE).
 This convergence is guaranteed under standard conditions on the step-size parameter.
 However, due to its slower nature compared to semi-gradient methods, it may not be as efficient in practice.

 ```java
 // Pseudocode for minimizing BE using residual gradient method